 We do not pay any continuing royalties under any of these license agreements, but we paid an initial fee under these agreements.
-If any of these licenses were terminated, we believe that we would be able to replace the relevant technology with comparable or better technology from other sources.
+If any of these arrangements were terminated or no longer available to us, we believe that we would be able to replace the relevant technology with comparable or better technology from other sources.